Airbnb cover photo tips

 How Hostalytics helps

-Hostalytics automates the measurement steps you need after changing a cover photo: it captures a baseline, tracks impressions and CTR after the edit, and gives you an evidence-based verdict (helped, hurt, or inconclusive).
-If you prefer not to manage spreadsheets or manual screenshots, Hostalytics reduces the friction of running repeated photo experiments.
+Hostalytics automates the measurement steps you need after changing a cover photo: it captures a baseline, tracks the metrics that determine your ranking -- impressions, CTR, page views, and booking rate -- after the edit, and gives you an evidence-based verdict (helped, hurt, or inconclusive).
+Instead of managing spreadsheets or manual screenshots, you get clear before-and-after comparisons that show whether your photo change improved the metrics the algorithm cares about.

 FAQ